viewtool/I2C_Adapter/CodeBlocks_USB_PWM_Test/README.md

 # PWM_Test
-An CodeBlocks project to test PWM.
+A CodeBlocks project to test PWM.